SAhmed48/nodeJS/4-async-javascript/readme.md

 #### What is a promise?

 An object which holds an eventual result of an asynchronous operation.
-A promise can give us output it promised.
+A promise can give us the output it promised.

 The output can be in three forms: